flipkart-incubator/optimus/README.md

 You can compare models trained using optimus to statistical models by using https://github.com/japerk/nltk-trainer, an awesome tool for easily training statistical classifiers.
 If you get some good results on a dataset, I would love to know about them!

-In case you face any issue, you can create an issue on github or send me a mail @ devashish.shankar@flipkart.com.
-Suggestions and improvements are also most welcome.
-I am setting up a contributors guide, which will have a code walkthrough if you want to contribute.
+In case you face any issue, you can create an issue on github or send me a mail at devashish.shankar@flipkart.com.
+Suggestions and improvements are most welcome.
 Open github issues are a good place to start.
+A contributor's guide is under works.

 ## Core contributors
 * Devashish Shankar ([@devashishshankar](https://github.com/devashishshankar))